 Five Days per Week

-For children age 4 by Aug 1st.
+Children must be age 4 by August 1st.
 Students will be ready for kindergarten the next year.
-This is the same curriculum as the 3 day per week program with two days of enrichment.
+This is the same curriculum as the three-day-per-week program, adding two extra days of enrichment.

 Biblical values are taught by stories and discussion.
-Curriculum may be supplemented at the teachers’ or the Administrator’s discretion if deemed appropriate or advisable.
+The curriculum may be supplemented at the teachers’ or the administrator’s discretion if deemed appropriate or advisable.

 Two Days per Week Classes